Treatment of a teenager who was injured by a grande launcher in enclosed space

 Abstract

-Materials and methods of research: Description of the clinical case of a boy AA, 17 years old. delivered to the Saransk DRCB with a combined open craniocerebral injury, non-penetrating mine-explosive damage to the scalp, barotrauma, thermal burn of the scalp and the left half of the face, received by a child when fired from an RPG-18 grenade launcher found in the basement of a residential building.
-The shot was fired inside the car.
+CLINICAL CASE DESCRIPTION: Patient AA (17 y.o., male) was delivered to the hospital with a combined open craniocerebral injury, non-penetrating mine-explosive damage of the scalp, barotrauma, thermal lesion of the scalp and the left half of the face.
+He was injured by a RPG-18 grenade launcher found in the basement of a residential building.
+The shot was made inside the car.

 Full Text